monsterwhat/JakartaFaces4.0/README.md

 ### 2.2 MySQL 8

 1. Install MySQL using the downloaded installer.

-2. Download Connector-J. It should download by default to 'Program Files (x86)\MySQL\Connector J 8.0'.

-3. Create the database and user to manage it.
+2. Create the database and user to manage it.
 Execute the following SQL statements in your MySQL client:

    ```sql
    CREATE DATABASE jakarta;